 Short & Easy Hikes at Sequoia National Park, California

 Sequoia National Park is perfect for kids – or just those who don’t want to overdo it.
-There are plenty of easy hikes in the park, but the favorite two are:
+There are plenty of easy hikes in the park making it one of the best US National Parks for families.
+Our favorite two hikes are:

 Congress Trail: Redwood trees may be the tallest trees, but Sequoia trees are bigger and Sequoia National Park is home to the biggest trees on the planet!
 Walking among them is a truly awe-inspiring experience.
 The largest of them have been given names of important political or historical figures.
 The Congress Trail starts at the General Sherman Tree, which is the largest tree in the world.
 As you set off along a paved path, the crowd quickly thins.
 It isn’t long before you encounter the President Tree and General Sequoya Tree, which has a crack you can walk into.
 Further along are two small groves of towering trees, the Senate and the House.
 A slight diversion along a flat dirt trail takes you to the Room Tree, which is hollow and as big as a room inside.
 The hike is 2 miles (3 miles including the General Sherman Trail) and the total elevation change is only 250 feet.